boxops/network_config_guides/General_Guides/Linux/Kea_DHCP/using_kea_dhcp.md

 The command ha-heartbeat can be used to check the current state of a KEA DHCP server HA node.
 The returned JSON structure describes the current DHCP server state.

-# Using KEA DHCP Part 5
+# KEA DHCP Part 5

 This blog is a study note of using Kea DHCP Webinar 05.
 It introduced Stork monitoring tool, logging and performance test tool, very briefly.